css566/css566.github.io/_posts/2016-04-21-QualityAttributesAndMetricsForAUnit.md

 Quality Attributes and Metrics for a Unit
 ================================

-#CSS 566: Sprint #1
+# CSS 566: Sprint #1

-#Overview
+## Overview
 In this document, we define quality attributes and metrics for a Unit.
 A Unit is defined as an element of a course we are creating in CSS 566 (the “Product”).
 Quality attributes are the benchmarks that describe a Unit’s intended behavior within the environment for which it was built.
 It also provides the means for measuring the fitness and suitability of the Unit within the Product.
 While defining a Unit’s quality attributes and metrics, we outline generic guidelines that may be applied to any single Unit of the Product.
 These guidelines are designed to enable developers and other related stakeholders that are responsible for developing a Unit to measure its quality.

 **The objective is divided into 3 sub-tasks as follows:**

-Define usability qualities for a Unit.
+ 1. Define usability qualities for a Unit.
-Define design qualities of the Unit’s structure.
+ 2. Define design qualities of the Unit’s structure.
-Define what metrics need to be measured for a Unit’s quality.
+ 3. Define what metrics need to be measured for a Unit’s quality.

-##Define Usability Qualities For a Unit
+## 1. Define Usability Qualities For a Unit

 Usability of a Unit is a quality attribute that assesses how easy user interfaces are to use.
 An alternative definition of usability of a Unit is, methods for improving ease-of-use during the design process.